waikato-datamining/image-dataset-converter/plugins/set-metadata.md

                         The value to use in the comparison (default: None) -t {string,bool,numeric}, --as_type {string,bool,numeric}
-                        How to interpret the value (default: string)
+                        How to interpret the value (default: string) -u, --use_current     Whether to use the data passing through instead of the specified value. (default: False)
 ```